 “The police suspects the absconding servant, a Nepali employed just four days back, in the murder and has detained for questioning a maid who had brought him to the house.”

 I have the original newspaper somewhere.
-That’s from The Tribune and is on the web.
+The text I have quoted is from The Tribune and is on the web.
 R_ was unmarried and lived with her mother.
-I have blanked out their names.
+I blanked out their names.
 One report said that the servant had run into the main street and had been seen catching a bus.

 South Delhi is prosperous.
 I assumed it was a robbery, and I remember wondering why it was necessary to kill an old woman for the sake of a few valuables.